kgw220/west-nile/README.md

 #### Fourth Task
 It was confirmed that seasonality was a very significant factor with causing WNV.
 In particular, the ITE/ATE was much higher in the summer months than the winter months.
 Alongside that, having higher temperatures also led to a higher ITE.
-A table of the ATEs with the corresponding interpretation is listed below:
+A table of the individual ATEs with the corresponding interpretation is listed below:

 | Feature | ATE |
 | :--- | :--- |